Farrell banned for first two World Cup pool games

 Farrell became the first England player to receive a red card from rugby's new 'bunker' review system when he made a high tackle on Taine Basham during England's 19-17 win over Wales on 12 August.

-The Appeal Committee unanimously determined that, in their original hearing, the Disciplinary Committee should have considered Farrell's attempt to wrap his opponent in the tackle.
-The Appeal Committee subsequently determined that no mitigation could be made for the tackle and has banned Farrell.
+The Appeal Committee found that, in their original hearing, the Disciplinary Committee should have considered Farrell's attempt to wrap his opponent in the tackle.

+Therefore the Appeal Committee determined that no mitigation could be made for the tackle, and that the original decision to overturn the red card was an error, which led them to ban Farrell.

+The ban will include last weekend's 29-10 defeat by Ireland in Dublin, which the Appeal Committee said Farrell "voluntarily stood down" from playing in after World Rugby announced its intention to appeal beforehand.

 England's opening World Cup game against Argentina is on 9 September in Marseille.